rasmustvenstrup/jwt/README.md

 # jwt
-Example of JWT implemention using minimal API in ASP.NET Core 6.0.
+Example of JSON Web Token (JWT) implemention using minimal API in ASP.NET Core 6.0.